tanishqaggarwal/pirateCTF/readme.md

 ### Shell Server

-To use the shell server, simply download all of the files in the ubuntu_server folder and run setup.py.
-We're not sure about other distributions, but we know that setup.py should work on a clean Ubuntu 14.04 installation.
+To use the shell server, simply run setup.py in the ubuntu_server folder.

+#### Currently-known supported systems by setup.py
+The following is a list of systems that are currently known to work with setup.py in the ubuntu_server folder.
+If you find that the script works in other Ubuntu distributions, please contact us to update this readme.
+Note that the below list applies only to clean installations.

+- Ubuntu Server 14.04

 Contributions
 -------------------